 Indigenous partners and learn from their approaches to youth empowerment.

-Following a strategic communications-focused secondment in late 2019 by Rubina Bulot of the University of Melbourne, a new NPY EC website is under development.
+Following a strategic communications-focused secondment in late 2019 by Rubina Bulot of the University of Melbourne, a new NPY EC website has been launched.
 First priority project implementation continues and will draw on the support of Jawun secondees.
 Meanwhile, the consultative focus of NPY EC remains firm, consolidating a foundation of trust and credibility.
 In this way the NPY EC agenda aims to generate solutions that not only work but also, more than simply holding the line, drive transformation and change for Indigenous communities in the NPY Lands.